3541/liba3/README.md

 CMake or Meson projects should easily be able to hook into the build system using `add_subdirectory` or `cmake.subproject`, respectively.
 The CMake file provides a library target `a3`.
 The hash table also requires linking against `a3_hash`, which pulls in [HighwayHash](https://github.com/google/highwayhash) as a dependency.

-Tests can be run either through the `test` target, with CTest, or by directly executing the `a3_test` binary.
+Tests can be run either through the `a3_check` target, with CTest, or by directly executing the `a3_test` binary.
+In the latter two cases, the `a3_test` target must first be built.

 ## Notes
 Most objects (buffer, hash table, linked list, etc...) provide the following functions to do with their lifecycle: